Computer Algorithm Better Than Doctors at Documenting "Red Flag" Symptoms in Patients

 The algorithm, developed by investigators at Cedars-Sinai's Center for Outcomes Research and Education, identified more "alarm features" than did doctors who treated patients in GI clinics.
 The computer program also provided useful details about the onset, frequency and amount of symptoms such as blood in the stool or unintended weight loss.

-Investigators said their findings, published online by the International Journal of Medical Informatics, demonstrate how computers can complement – rather than replace – physicians in the exam room.
-The researchers explained that a red flag “checklist” of symptoms could serve as a useful tool to inform doctor-patient consultations.
+Investigators said their findings, published online30023-X/abstract) by the International Journal of Medical Informatics, demonstrate how computers can complement – rather than replace – physicians in the exam room.
+The researchers explained that a red flag "checklist" of symptoms could serve as a useful tool to inform doctor-patient consultations.

 "In essence, this system could help doctors provide better care for their patients by identifying illnesses at earlier stages and providing treatment sooner," said Christopher V. Almario, MD, MSHPM, the study's lead author and a research scientist in the outcomes research center.